 This article about positional sleep therapy for sleep apnea will answer to these questions:

 We all heard the argument that if you elbow a snorer and they roll over, their snoring will stop.

 In some cases, this actually works and after rolling over, the snorer and the person doing the elbowing both get a good and quiet night's rest.

 Some devices were invented that help the snorer to sleep in a position that encourages less snoring.
-The Bumper Belt is a good example.
+The Side Sleeping Backpack is a good example.
 The idea behind them is that if the snorer's body is in a certain position the airway through their throat will be more open and that allows a clearer passage of air.

 The more air that gets through, the less likely the person is to snore or stop breathing during sleep.

 Because snoring has similar causes with obstructive sleep apnoea (OSA), scientists decided to test the effectiveness of positional sleep therapy in OSA sufferers.
 In this clinical study published in 2012 scientists wanted to test the long term efficacy of this therapy in patients with positional OSA.

 16 patients who couldn't tolerate CPAP were tested with the positional therapy device.
 They had to perform a test night study before wearing the device every night for 3 months.
 The patients were being monitored with an actigraphic recorder.

 After 3 months, they were tested again with a follow-up night study.
 Scientists compared the results with the first night study, and their conclusion is: positional OSA can be effectively treated by a positional therapy.

 According to the experts at the American College of Chest Physicians in the october 2005 issue of "Chest" magazine, as many as 60% of the patients with obstructive sleep apnea experience a lowering of symptoms when they slept on their side as opposed to their back.